sio2project/SIO3Pack/README.md

 pytest -v -n auto
 ```

-To run tests with coverage, use the following command.
+To run coverage tests, use the following command.

 ```bash
 pytest -v --cov=sio3pack --cov-report=html
 ```

-Coverage report will be generated in the `htmlcov/index.html`.
+The coverage report will be generated in the file `htmlcov/index.html`.